 It was a potent wanderlust.
 I exploited the long school holidays, thumbing rides to each quarter of the compass; clambering into trucks bound for Scotland or streaking south to Cornwall.
 Often, I had no target; smitten with the simple sense of movement, a nascent fetish to pick up and go.

 I’m back in the UK now, working part-time at the same hospital so that I can devote the rest of my time to writing a book.
-I haven’t yet enrolled in spinning classes.
-‘Walk across Madagascar’ has made it onto my to-do list, but six years of cycling means I’m a balding, thirty-five-year-old man living with his mum.
-One step at a time.
+I haven’t yet enrolled in spinning classes but I’m now a bit of a running addict.

 I’m also a freelance journalist with work published in a variety of magazines and newspapers – from political opinion and health pieces in the Guardian, to travel in the Telegraph, the BBC, CNN, Geographical, Adventure Travel, Wild, Action Asia, Outer Edge and Cycle.